ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 {: #versions-used}
 {: faq}

-By default, the cluster nodes supported for the deployment with this offering is 10.1.0.15 IBM Spectrum LSF Suite for Enterprise version.
+By default, the cluster nodes supported with this offering is **10.1.0.15** IBM Spectrum LSF Suite for Enterprise.

-But if you set the LSF version to 14, then the cluster nodes are deployed in 10.1.0.14.
+But if you set the LSF version to 14, then the cluster nodes are deployed in **10.1.0.14** IBM Spectrum LSF Suite for Enterprise.

 See the following for a brief description of each of those programs: [{{site.data.keyword.spectrum_full_notm}} 10 family of products](https://www.ibm.com/support/pages/ibm-spectrum-lsf-101-fix-pack-14-101014){: external}